Cheap Car Rental Auckland Airport

 But it does come at a cost.
 The fees are higher than off airport rental companies to offset the costs of being at the airport.

-Travellers on domestic flights can find counters are located on the ground floor of the car park building opposite the domestic terminal.
+Travellers on domestic flights can find car rental operators located on the ground floor of the car park building opposite the domestic terminal.

-Use our price comparison search tool to find the best prices for these on-airport car rental brands at Auckland Airport:
+Use our price comparison search tool to find the best prices for these Auckland Airport car rental brands that are on-airport:

 Off-Airport Rental Brands

-Most provide free shuttle services and will collect you from the terminals.
+Most provide free shuttle services and will collect you from Auckland Airport.
 This gets arranged when you make your booking & you'll need to let them know when you've arrived.

 Some depots are within the airport grounds and so only a few minutes drive.
 Others are off the airport grounds and so take longer to get to.